 Frustration is a feeling caused by a blocked goal.
 My goal was to explore myself and my world and that was often blocked by other people’s quick assumptions.

 One of the main cell bars that create this “prison of belief” are labels.
 We have a need to label everything we come in contact with.
 This is part of how we begin to understand our world from birth.
-We come into this world and everything we experience a label is applied to by our family and friends.
+We come into this world and our friends and family apply a label to everything we experience.
 “I am your mommy”, “Let’s drive in the car”, “A cow says moo.”
 All of these labels seem not only harmless but imperative.
 We have to have labels to have language.
 We have to have labels to understand relationships between things.
 The problem is we become addicted to labels.
 Everything has to have a label and those labels have to have meaning or we get anxious.

 Recently a woman who is very religious and chooses to only know about her religion and close her eyes to any other religions labeled me as a Pagan.
 I have no religion.
 I have theories, but no beliefs.
 I have traditions, but no rituals.
 This was not something she had a label for, so she pulled out the incorrect label of Pagan and assigned it to me.
 She found this label in the history of her own religion who once taught that those without religion are Pagan.
 She did not understand that Pagans have beliefs and rituals and believe in spirits.
 I do not have beliefs and rituals.
 I am open to the idea of spirits.
 I am even open to the idea of God.
 Her label did not match the definition of me, but it was the only label she had that came close, so she applied it to me.
 Thankfully Pagan witches are no longer burned, drowned, or hung in a cage, so no harm done.